 Part of our Universe has been found

 It’s no secret that most of our Universe is missing.
 Simply put, the Universe behaves in a way that suggests it should be heavier, but we’ve not been able to find where most of the missing mass is coming from.
-There are three suspected substances to blame.
+There are three sub-categories.
 The first is Dark Energy, the second is Dark Matter and the third is Missing Baryons.
 And, on October 9th, the Baryon puzzle was solved.
 Independently, two teams led by Hideki Tanamura and Anna de Graaf discovered threads of particles trillions of kilometers long, linking up every galaxy in the cosmos.
-Although it looks like galaxies are lone specks of light floating amid darkness, it turns out they are all linked by unimaginably long clouds like highways connecting towns, accounting for 50% of the normal matter that’s out there.
+Although it looks like galaxies are lone specks of light floating amid darkness, it turns out they are linked by unimaginably long clouds like highways connecting towns, accounting for 50% of the normal matter that’s out there.
 Dark matter and Dark energy are still mysteries, but that's one down two to go.
 Next mystery: why is Kevin Bacon doing the EE commercials?

 It's Pronounced "Oh-Moo-er-Moo-er"